Nickelodeon All-Star Brawl gives SpongeBob and friends the Smash treatment

 Right now, my only concern is that we don’t have anyone from Rocko’s Modern Life.
 But we do not know the game’s full roster, so I don’t need to panic just yet.

 We’ve seen other attempts to copy Super Smash Bros.’s formula.
-Sony tried it with PlayStation All-Stars Battle Royale, but the game wasn’t a bit hit.
+Sony tried it with PlayStation All-Stars Battle Royale, but the game wasn’t a big hit.
 Indie developers have also made their own Smash-likes and found success with games like Brawlhalla and Rivals of Aether.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: